h5md/h5md/draft.rst

 ^^^^^^^^^^

 The "parameters" group may contain all parameters passed to initialize the simulation.
-Example are: temperature, random number generator seed, ...
+Example are: temperature, random number generator seed, initial box size, ...

 Profiling
 ^^^^^^^^^